pharmbio/robotlab/sop.md

 3. Use the windows computer and go to http://10.10.0.55:5000.

-4. Use the load incubator protocol, `incu-load`, specify the correct number of plates, and press start.
+4. Use the load incubator protocol, `incu-load`, and enter the number of plates.
+Press start!

     <details>
     <summary>Alternative: use the command line</summary>